 In the meantime, you can gain access to my extensive library of writing resources and my twice monthly ‘Love Letters from the Literary Revolution’ by completing the form below.

 Q: CAN YOU GUARANTEE I’LL FINISH A BOOK/GET AN AGENT OR GET PUBLISHED IF I WORK WITH YOU?

-I’ve certainly had clients get agents after years of trying (and only after two sessions with me).
+I’ve certainly had clients get agents after years of trying (and can read about Rebecca Ann Smith’s experience of working with me below and you can also look at what my other clients say on my testimonials page).
 I’ve also had clients go on to become bestselling authors and get publishing contracts with major houses … but nothing is certain in the fickle world of publishing, I’m afraid!